-1. Use eye treatments with caffeine.
+1. Use caffeine eye treatments

 2. Grab a jade roller.

 “A jade roller goes smoothly over your skin, so you don’t risk rubbing and pulling,” says Dr. Guanche.
-First, apply an eye cream to create a slippery surface, then carefully glide your roller from the inner corner of each eye out to the sides of your face, then downwards to drain any excess fluid away.
+For even more slip, first apply our Cooling Water Stick or Cooling Water Jelly Ice Serum, then carefully glide your roller from the inner corner of each eye out to the sides of your face, then downwards to drain any excess fluid away.

-3. Reduce swelling with cold.
+3. Reduce under-eye swelling with cold.

 4. Apply an under eye brightener.